maxsupermanhd/wrpl-inspector/docs/README.md

 ## Usage

-Do `go build` in `main` directory to get a sample application that launches inspector gui.
+Do `go build` in `cmd/inspector` directory to get a sample application that launches inspector gui.

 ## Capabilities